Aircloak/TrainingMaterial/slides-server/content/admin.md

 ## Maintenance

-- All configuration files are maintained on GitLab
+- All configuration files (including data source definitions) are maintained on GitLab
 - Insights Air and Insights Cloak have separate configuration files
 - Data sources have individual configuration files